-Festival Dates: October 9 - 11, 2020 Notification Date: December 15, 2020 Disbursal: Scholarship funds will be awarded throughout the recipient's academic career and be divided equally between eight (8) semesters.
+Festival Dates: October 9 - 11, 2020 Notification Date: December 15, 2020

+Disbursal: Scholarship funds will be awarded throughout the recipient's academic

 Awarded to one award-winning filmmaker at the 2020 All American High School Film Festival.
 This award guarantees the recipient a minimum Next Generation Scholarship of \$48,000.